-Lake Superior State University maintains a Counseling center and a Learning center which provide extensive services designed to help students decide and/or meet their career goals.
+Lake Superior State University maintains a Counseling Center and an Academic Success Center which provide extensive services designed to help students decide and/or meet their career goals.
 These services include:

-- 1. A comprehensive testing program with a wide variety of standardized aptitude, achievement, intelligence and occupational interest tests offered to students; - 2.
-Test result evaluation and counseling sessions; - 3.
-A free tutoring service to assist students having difficulty in any academic area; - 4.
-Assistance to students with learning disabilities; - 5.
-Optional courses, one called University Success Strategies (USEM101), which can make one's transition to university studies easier and may even improve grades, or the University Seminar Course(s).
+- 1. A comprehensive testing program with a wide variety of standardized aptitude, achievement, intelligence, and occupational interest tests offered to students. - 2.
+Test result evaluation and counseling sessions. - 3.
+A free tutoring service to assist students having difficulty in any academic area. - 4.
+Assistance to students with learning disabilities. - 5.
+Courses, such as University Success Strategies (USEM101), which can make one's transition to university studies easier and may even improve grades, or the University Seminar Course(s).